• Tooth Extraction Carol Stream & Elgin, IL

 What to Expect During a Tooth Extraction

-wisdom tooth removal in Carol Stream & Elgin ILMany people feel nervous about having a tooth removed, but modern dentistry makes the procedure straightforward and comfortable.
+Many people feel nervous about having a tooth removed, but modern dentistry makes the procedure straightforward and comfortable.
 Before starting the extraction, we will carefully evaluate your dental health and discuss your options for anesthesia and sedation.
 Local anesthesia is typically used to numb the area, ensuring that you feel no pain during the procedure.
 If you’re feeling anxious, sedation options are available to help you relax.

 During the extraction, your dentist will gently loosen the tooth from its socket using special instruments.
 For wisdom teeth or other complex extractions, a surgical approach may be needed to access and remove the tooth.
 The entire procedure is usually quick, and our goal is to make sure you are comfortable throughout.